Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Examples of Calabi--Yau algebras

-\begin{corollary} Let $A$ be a twisted graded Calabi-Yau algebra which is generated in degree one.
+\begin{corollary} Let $A$ be a twisted graded Calabi--Yau algebra which is generated in degree one.
 Let $\tau$ be a graded automorphism of $A$.
-Then ${}_\tau A$ is twisted graded Calabi-Yau algebra of the same global dimension. \end{corollary}
+Then ${}_\tau A$ is twisted graded Calabi--Yau algebra of the same global dimension. \end{corollary}